Economic activity and social change in the UK, real-time indicators: 19 June 2025

 Daily UK flights

-In the week to 14 July 2024, the daily average number of UK flights increased by 1% compared with the previous week and is now 3% higher than the equivalent week of 2023.
+In the month of May 2025, the seasonally adjusted total number of flights increased by 1% compared with the previous month and increased by 3% when compared with the equivalent month of 2024.

 Our accompanying Daily UK flights dataset is available.